WAGGGS supports International Women's Day

 Leadership events: In 2019, more than 600 girls from 107 countries took part in the WAGGGS flagship leadership programme (Juliette Low Seminar) exploring how they can be part of building a more equal world for girls.

-Rosie’s World: By the end of 2020, 100,000 girls across Africa and Asia Pacific will be empowered to manage menstruation safely, hygienically and with confidence.
+Rosie’s World: 100,000 girls across Africa and Asia Pacific would be empowered to manage menstruation safely, hygienically and with confidence.

 Donate your IWD fundraising to WAGGGS